Brand System / Automotive / Luxury / 1989-present

 That turned customer service into product evidence.
 The buyer was purchasing a quiet car and entering a system designed to keep ownership quiet too.

-Lexus belongs in the archive because it shows how a new luxury brand can earn belief through operations.
+Lexus belongs in Grow Your Brand because it shows how a new luxury brand can earn belief through operations.
 The badge had less history than rivals, so the system had to be stricter.

 For operators, the lesson is hard and useful.
 If you lack inherited status, make the operating experience so specific that the customer can feel the proof.